qburn93/hangman-game/README.md

   - I tested the program for 2 hours to implement where and when to stop colorama. ie. changing color based on input or final game result.
   - Git was used for using the Gitpod terminal to commit to Git and push to Github.
   - Github - Github was used to store the project code and display the project in Github Pages. (https://github.com/)
+  - Grammarly was used to spell check readme file and python code.